traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 Default certificate resolver for the routers linked to the entry point.

 `--entrypoints.<name>.http.tls.domains`:
-Default TLS domains for an the routers linked to the entry point.
+Default TLS domains for the routers linked to the entry point.

 `--entrypoints.<name>.http.tls.domains[n].main`:
 Default subject name.